 The Busse Library is physically open approximately 95 hours per week during spring and fall semesters.
-It is virtually open 24/7 on the WWW with access to many electronic resources through your MyCampus account at mycampus.mtmercy.edu.
+It is virtually open 24/7 online with access to many electronic resources through your MyCampus account at mycampus.mtmercy.edu.
 The building has 65,000 square feet; there are nearly 140,000 volumes.
-There are 20 computers in the Reference Area; 22 PCs in Computer Classroom; a new Apple computer lab, and over 40 PCs in Computer Center.
+There are 20 computers in the Reference Area; 22 PCs in Computer Classroom; an Apple computer lab, and over 40 PCs in Computer Center.

 See the Reference Librarians for assistance in finding information using a wide variety of print and electronic sources, doing literature searches, citation verification, bibliographies, using the WWW and other special reference and information services.
 Stop at the desk, call 368-6465 or ext.
 1246 or email email@example.com.
 Appointments may be made for in-depth term paper or project consultation.
 Start your library research early in a semester or accelerated program block to have time to gather the most useful information.

 Finding, evaluating and using information is the mainstay of a college education.
 There are numerous handouts in the Busse Library Notebook series to assist students with various aspects of this process.
 Several tip sheets on citation styles are included in the Notebook series.
 The reference staff is here help you learn about the use of the library for assignments and papers.
 This may involve the library research process, various electronic and print information sources, the Internet and World Wide Web.
 Workshops and individual instruction are available.
 Come to the Reference Desk or call 368-6465 or on-campus at ext.
 1246.